Early Orthodontic care and functional appliance use:

 In the past, orthodontic work has usually been carried out when all permanent teeth were through—however, it is now widely recognized that certain problems including discrepancies between the upper and lower teeth and jaws can be more easily modified while the child is young and still growing.

 Their aim is being to begin treatment as early as possible (with the ideal age being 6-9 years) while the child is still growing and in mixed dentition (still has some baby teeth).

-Both Ian and Fred practice predominately in non extraction orthodontics (preferring to make room for the second teeth instead) but should extraction be absolutely necessary we will NEVER remove the premolar teeth.
+Both Ian and Fred practice predominately in non extraction orthodontics (preferring to make room for the second teeth instead) but should extraction be absolutely necessary they will rarely remove premolar teeth.

 Benefits of early treatment: